Kevin J.S. Zollman

 PicturePhoto courtesy of Jake Reinhart

-I'm originally from Manhattan, Kansas; my mother and father are both professors at Kansas State.
+I'm originally from Manhattan, Kansas; my mother and father were both professors at Kansas State.
 I have a wonderful, lovely partner Korryn Mozisek who is a faculty member in the Vice Provost for Education's office and the Department of English at Carnegie Mellon University

 I spend a lot of time working, as one might expect.
 When I stumble over spare time, I like to travel, play poker, garden, or ride my bike.